-- It is essential that your parent/guardian grant permission if you are planning to be off-campus overnight or if you will be riding in the vehicle of someone who is not your parent/guardian. - Permission is requested when your parent/guardian submits the appropriate permission form in SchoolDoc at least 24 hours in advance of your departure.
-Both forms are available via SchoolDoc. - The Off-Campus Stay Form: If student will be away from campus overnight - The Automobile Permission Form: If students are riding in a vehicle with someone other than a parent/guardian.

-- Parents and guardians may only grant consent for their own child.
+- It is essential that your parent/guardian grant permission if you are planning to be off-campus overnight or if you will be riding in the vehicle of someone who is not your parent/guardian. - Permission is requested when your parent/guardian submits the appropriate permission form in SchoolDoc at least 24 hours in advance of your departure and emails cpp@northwestern.edu to notify them of the submission.
+Both forms are available via SchoolDoc. - The Off-Campus Stay Form: If student will be away from campus overnight - The Automobile Permission Form: If students are riding in a vehicle with someone other than a parent/guardian. - Parents and guardians may only grant consent for their own child.
 If another CPP participant will accompany the student, his or her parent/guardian must also complete the Off-Campus Stay Form and/or Automobile Permission Form in SchoolDoc. - Telephone or email messages from parents, guardians, friends, or siblings are not sufficient. - Not only does this help to avoid confusion at the nightly check-in, but it is also for your own safety. - Since you will only be on campus for two weeks, you may request an evening away from CPP, but only under exceptional circumstances.